cfengine/documentation/getting-started/known-issues.markdown

 ### Comma in promiser/promisee declaration generates Syntax Error

 The policy file parser is stricter in CFEngine 3.5.0 .
-The parser is now fully compliant with the CFEngine [language syntax  reference](manuals-language-concepts.html).
+The parser is now fully compliant with the CFEngine [language syntax reference][Language Concepts].
 The main difference you will encounter is that promiser/promisee no longer allows a comma at the end of the line.
 This will cause your existing policies to produce errors when they are read by CFEngine 3.5.0.